 A critical exploration of the social construction of masculinity, drawing upon a range of approaches from feminism, sociology and cultural theory.
 New Zealand masculinities are considered within an historical and international context.

-This paper provides an introduction to the field of masculinity studies and provides opportunities for students to undertake in-depth exploration of particular areas in the field which interest them.
+This paper provides an introduction to the field of masculinity studies and provides opportunities for students to undertake in-depth exploration of particular areas in the field that interest them.
 The paper considers both how 'masculinity' has been represented, experienced and reproduced within various social contexts and how these aspects of masculinity change over time.
 We examine historical and contemporary masculinities in relation to a range of everyday topics, including work, family, sport, sexuality, technology and food, in order to contemplate the changes and continuities in men's lives.

 - 18 200-level GEND or SOCI points or 108 points